pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/get.md

 Two values are passed to the `get` function:

-1. The logical name Pulumi will use to refer to the resource
+1. The logical name Pulumi will use to refer to the resource.
 1. The physical ID that the resource has in the target cloud.

 You can use the `get` function to consume properties from a resource that was provisioned elsewhere.
 For example, this program reads an existing EC2 Security Group whose ID is `sg-0dfd33cdac25b1ec9` and uses the result as input to create an EC2 Instance that Pulumi will manage: